 For the purposes of section 14A the claimant alleged that he first acquired knowledge in 1999, when it was first suggested to him that his accountants had been negligent.
 In contrast, his accountants alleged that he had acquired actual knowledge prior to December 1998 and more than three years before the proceedings had been commenced.
 By then, they alleged, the claimant had known that his losses were attributable to their alleged acts or omissions.

 On appeal the court held that for the purposes of section 14A (and section 14A(8)(a) in particular) and to start time running, it was sufficient that the claimant knew the facts which constituted the essence of his complaint.
 Here that was simply that it was his accountants who had recommended investing in the business from which his losses arose.
 That he had known more than three years before he had commenced proceedings.
-Therefore, the claim was not saved by section 14A and was time-barred.
+Therefore, the claim was not saved by the secondary limitation period and was time-barred.

 Finance For Mortgages Ltd & Others v Farley & Company (A firm)